libgd/libgd/src/readme.txt

 /* Now destroy it */
 gdImageDestroy(im);

+   void gdImageJpeg(gdImagePtr im, FILE *out, int quality) _(FUNCTION)_
+          void gdImageJpegCtx(gdImagePtr im, gdIOCtx *out, int quality)

+   _(FUNCTION)_

+   gdImageJpeg outputs the specified image to the specified file in JPEG format.
+The file must be open for writing.
+Under MSDOS and all versions of Windows, it is important to use "wb" as opposed to simply "w" as the mode when opening the file, and under Unix there is no penalty for doing so. gdImageJpeg does _not_ close the file; your code must do so.

+   If quality is negative, the default IJG JPEG quality value (which should yield a good general quality / size tradeoff for most situations) is used.
+Otherwise, for practical purposes, quality should be a value in the range 0-95, higher quality values usually implying both higher quality and larger image sizes.

+   If you have set image interlacing using gdImageInterlace, this function will interpret that to mean you wish to output a progressive JPEG.
+Some programs (e.g., Web browsers) can display progressive JPEGs incrementally; this can be useful when browsing over a relatively slow communications link, for example.
+Progressive JPEGs can also be slightly smaller than sequential (non-progressive) JPEGs.

+... inside a function ...
+gdImagePtr im;
+int black, white;
+FILE *out;
+/* Create the image */
+im = gdImageCreate(100, 100);
+/* Allocate background */
+white = gdImageColorAllocate(im, 255, 255, 255);
+/* Allocate drawing color */
+black = gdImageColorAllocate(im, 0, 0, 0);
+/* Draw rectangle */
+gdImageRectangle(im, 0, 0, 99, 99, black);
+/* Open output file in binary mode */ out = fopen("rect.jpg", "wb");
+/* Write JPEG using default quality */ gdImageJpeg(im, out, -1);
+/* Close file */
+fclose(out);
+/* Destroy image */
+gdImageDestroy(im);

+   void* gdImageJpegPtr(gdImagePtr im, int *size) _(FUNCTION)_
+   Identical to gdImageJpeg except that it returns a pointer to a memory area with the JPEG data.
+This memory must be freed by the caller when it is no longer needed.
+The 'size' parameter receives the total size of the block of memory.

    void gdImagePng(gdImagePtr im, FILE *out) _(FUNCTION)_
    gdImagePng outputs the specified image to the specified file in PNG format.
 The file must be open for writing.
 Under MSDOS and all versions of Windows, it is important to use "wb" as opposed to simply "w" as the mode when opening the file, and under Unix there is no penalty for doing so. gdImagePng does _not_ close the file; your code must do so.

 ... inside a function ...
 gdImagePtr im;